 Ristorante Bella Etna is the award-winning galley at NAS Sigonella.

-It is the recipient of the 2010, 2018 and 2019 Capt.
+It is the recipient of 2010, 2018, 2019 and 2020 Capt.
 Edward F. Ney Memorial Award for Food Service Excellence!
 Ristorante Bella Etna earned the title, best galley in the Navy worldwide in the small ashore category.

 The galley offers: